ibm-cloud-docs/containers/cs_benchmarks.md

 # CIS Kubernetes Benchmark
 {: #cis-benchmark}

-The Center for Internet Security (CIS) publishes the [CIS Kubernetes Benchmark](https://www.cisecurity.org/benchmark/kubernetes/){: external} as a framework of specific steps to configure Kubernetes more securely and with controls that are commensurate to various industry regulations.
+The Center for Internet Security (CIS) publishes the [CIS Kubernetes Benchmark](https://www.cisecurity.org/benchmark/kubernetes/){: external} as a framework of specific steps to configure Kubernetes more securely and with standards that are commensurate to various industry regulations.
 {: shortdesc}

 When a new [Kubernetes version](/docs/containers?topic=containers-cs_versions) is released, IBM engineers compare the default configuration of a cluster that runs that Kubernetes version against the benchmark and publishes the results in this documentation.
 You can review how specific versions of your {{site.data.keyword.containerlong}} clusters meet the CIS Kubernetes Benchmark.